St. Petersburg Coastal and Marine Science Center Geoscience Data Viewer Metadata

 Native_Data_Set_Environment:

-Microsoft Windows 10; Microsoft Excel (version 1902 through 2202); Esri ArcMap and ArcCatalog (version 10.5 through 10.8); ArcGIS Pro (Version 2.8 and newer); Global Mapper (version 18.2 and newer).
+Original methodology: Microsoft Windows 10 (version 22H2); ArcGIS Enterprise 10.6; and Esri ArcMap and ArcCatalog (versions 10.5 through 10.8).
+Current methodology: Microsoft Windows 11 (version 23H2); Microsoft Excel (versions 1902 and newer); ArcGIS Pro (versions 2.8 and newer); Global Mapper (versions 18.2 and newer).

 Cross_Reference: